 Testing and Conclusion

-After all this work was performed, I did some finishing up: I thoroughly cleaned the mainboard with compressed air and an ESD-safe brush; I thoroughly cleaned the case inside and out using Cillit Bang and a microfibre cloth; I also replaced the thermal compound on the ULA heatsink and the 7805 regulator heatsink.
+After all this work was performed, I did some finishing up: I thoroughly cleaned the mainboard with compressed air and an ESD-safe brush; I thoroughly cleaned the case inside and out using Cillit Bang and a microfibre cloth; I also replaced the thermal compound on the ULA heatsink.

 The computer still seemed to boot OK following all of my modifications.
-However – and I know this well – just because a computer boots, doesn’t mean it’s working properly.
+However, just because a computer boots, that doesn’t mean it’s working properly!
 Thorough testing is necessary to verify operation, so I did as much testing as I could.

-- RGB and composite video outputs worked OK.
+- RGB and composite video outputs work OK (RF untested).

-- 48k beeper audio and 128k AY audio worked OK and were well balanced.
+- 48k beeper audio and AY sound chip audio are clear and well balanced.

 Another restoration complete – happy days!